-Fondazione Capellino is a non-profit philanthropic organization that acts to contribute to the protection of biodiversity and its habitats, through an ecology of the mind and culture.
+Fondazione Capellino is a non-profit philanthropic organization that works to contribute to the protection of biodiversity and its habitats, through an ecology of the mind and culture.

-Following a unique economic model, called Restorative Economy, the Fondazione uses the profit generated by the firm, Almo Nature, to independently finance the projects it implements to achieve its goals.
+Following a unique economic model called Restorative Economy, the foundation uses the profits generated by the company, Almo Nature, to independently finance the projects it implements to achieve its goals.

-Our focus is protecting dogs and cats and biodiversity through the projects of the Foundation.
+Our focus is protecting dogs and cats and biodiversity through the foundation’s projects.

 Companion Animal For Life

 works to gain recognition for cats and dogs as family members in their own right.

 finances the foundation through the production of high-quality, natural pet foods for dogs and cats and earth-friendly cat litter.

 The foundation carries out its own projects and considers financing third-party projects if their goals are complementary to ours.

 Almo Nature produces cat and dog food and cat litter.
 The company and its assets were donated to Fondazione Capellino by Lorenzo and Pier Giovanni Capellino.
 Its are entirely destined to fund Fondazione Capellino projects.
 Almo Nature is investing to become a company with zero impact on biodiversity by 2030.

 Our dedication to cats and dogs is not limited to the production of food and litter, but continues through Companion Animal For Life, a Fondazione Capellino project which Almo Nature supports operationally.